ocornut/imgui/README.md

 Donate
 ------

-<b>Can I donate to support the development of ImGui?</b>
+<b>How can I help financing further development of Dear ImGui?</b>

 [![Patreon](https://cloud.githubusercontent.com/assets/8225057/5990484/70413560-a9ab-11e4-8942-1a63607c0b00.png)](http://www.patreon.com/imgui) [![PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5Q73FPZ9C526U)

-I'm currently an independent developer and your contributions are useful.
-I have setup an [**ImGui Patreon page**](http://www.patreon.com/imgui) if you want to donate and enable me to spend more time improving the library.
+Your contributions are keeping the library alive.
+For end-users, I have setup an [**ImGui Patreon page**](http://www.patreon.com/imgui) if you want to donate and enable me to spend more time improving the library.
 If your company uses ImGui please consider making a contribution.
 One-off donations are also greatly appreciated.
+I can invoice for private support, custom development or whatever makes more sense in a given context.
 I am available for hire to work on or with ImGui.
+Please e-mail for details.
 Thanks!

 Credits
 -------